ga4gh-discovery/data-connect/hugo/content/docs/getting-started/clients.md

 ---
 {row-divider}
 #### Installing Client Libraries
-GA4GH Search has client libraries for R and Python, as well as a command-line interface.
+Data Connect has client libraries for R and Python, as well as a command-line interface.
 We’ll be using these client libraries in the following examples.
 {divider}
 {{<code/float-window>}}
 {{< tabs tabTotal="3" tabID="1" tabName1="Python" tabName2="R" tabName3="CLI">}}